WinterAxis/ESV-MD-Bible/The_Bible_esv/40_Matthew/Matt_17.md

 And when he said, "From others," Jesus said to him, **"Then the sons are free.**

 ###### 27
 However, not to give offense to them, go to the sea and cast a hook and take the first fish that comes up, and when you open its mouth you will find a shekel.
-Take that and give it to them for me and for yourself." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Take that and give it to them for me and for yourself."

 ***